Coronavirus put can and bottle redemptions on hold. Garages and basements are filling up - The Boston Globe

 Some advocates are calling for a quick resumption, concerned about the possibility that many that normally would have been returned will be discarded rather than recycled.

-On Thursday, a group of environmental organizations including the Conservation Law Foundation and MASSPIRG sent a letter to state officials noting that neighboring New York and Connecticut are moving toward fully restoring their programs.
+On Thursday, environmental organizations including the Conservation Law Foundation antd the advocacy organization MassPIRG sent a letter to state officials noting that neighboring New York and Connecticut are moving toward fully restoring their programs.

-Many in the beverage industry, meanwhile, argue that the state should proceed deliberately until more is known about whether used containers can transmit the novel coronavirus.
+Many in the beverage industry, meanwhile, argue the state should proceed deliberately until more is known about whether used containers can transmit the coronavirus.

 “We’re doing all of these efforts across the state aimed at reducing contact, and then we’re going to increase potential contact by enforcing the redemption system?
 It’s not rational,” said Robert A. Mellion, executive director of the Massachusetts Package Stores Association.

 The telltale clink and crinkle of the redemption process has not gone completely silent in Massachusetts.
-Retailers, who get a cut of what they collect, can still choose to accept containers, and some standalone redemption centers remain up and running — doing their best to reduce the risk of contracting COVID-19 as they handle all those dirty empties.
+Retailers, who get a cut of what they collect, can still accept containers, and some standalone redemption centers remain open — doing their best to reduce the risk of contracting COVID-19 as they handle all those dirty empties.

 Advertisement